Devout cat lover—had cats all my life. They all have their own unique personality, but the Maine Coon has definitely

 Initially, we kept their tin of biscuits on a shelf, but Greebo would just jump up onto the shelf and help himself.
 So we then kept the tin a kitchen cupboard, but that didn't work for long either, as Greebo would just pull open the cupboard to get to the tin; even if we kept the biscuits in a wall cupboard in the kitchen he would get onto the kitchen worktop and open the wall cupboard from there.
 Therefore we've resulted to keeping the tin of cat biscuits securely locked away in a separate room where we keep the door closed.
 For a short while after we stopped using the kitchen cupboards for keeping their biscuits, we'd come down on a morning to find all the kitchen cupboards open.

 Other Interactive Cat Feeders and Toys

 Once kittens become cats they quickly lose interest in new toys unless there is a reward such as food.
 So we keep most of their toys in a toy box for them and offer them out occasionally if they show a renewed interest but generally, they're more interested in new toys which all too often are the Christmas decorations at Christmas or empty cardboard boxes if we've had anything delivered.

-However, one activity centre which has proven to maintain interest is the platform on the top of their scratching post.
+However, one activity centre has proven to maintain interest is the platform on the top of their scratching post.
 They do use the scratching post rather than the carpet, which is good, and they love sitting on the platform on a night from where they look out onto the back garden through the French doors, especially when a hedgehog wonders up the path or foxes decide to play in the garden.
-And while sitting on their platform they occasionally give one of the dangly balls a quick tap or two with their palls; Greebo occasionally pulling one off which I then have to tie back up.
+And while sitting on their platform they occasionally give one of the dangly balls a quick tap or two with their palls; Greebo occasionally pulling one-off which I then have to tie back up.
 I had to replace the original platform with decking making it bigger and stronger to accommodate Greebo's weight and size which is typical of Maine Coon.

 Video of Our Cats Playing on Their Cat Tree: Interactive Playtime